bsautner/com.nimbits/README.md

 [Wiki](https://github.com/bsautner/com.nimbits/wiki) | [Community Forum](https://groups.google.com/forum/#!forum/nimbits) | [Bug Report](https://github.com/bsautner/com.nimbits/issues)

+**please be aware of a recent breaking change when uprading to 3.9.55 and above.
+We consolidated the multiple unique keys for entities into one database id (id, uuid, key are now just id).
+New installs of nimbits server will setup a new empty database.**

 ## About

 `nimbits server` is a web portal and API designed to store and process time and location stamped data,